devleague/starfox-travel-agency/README.md

 Create a responsive webpage for the Starfox Galaxies Travel using the  layouts included for reference.

 - No CSS frameworks
-- You may use a css-reset
+- You may use a CSS Reset
-- Use CSS's Flex Box to help with layouting out your elements.
+- Use CSS's Flex Box to help with building the layout for the page
 - You must use SASS (via SCSS)
 - You may use the Gulp build tool to:
   - transpile your SASS into CSS